conda-incubator/conda-store/docs/installation.md

 minikube start --cpus 2 --memory 4096 --driver=docker
 ```

 Now we deploy the `conda-store` components.
-Note that Conda-Store is
+Note that conda-store is
 compatible with any general s3 like provider and any general database
 via SQLAlchemy.
 Currently the docker image is build with support for
 PostgreSQL and SQLite.
 Consult the [SQLAlchemy